BB2ME #10 – How I choose to honor the fallen

 2019

 I stood at the edge of the cliff and looked down.
 Wow.
 How in the world did anyone climb these cliffs?
 They are so steep – straight down.
-Add the fact that the US Army Rangers were being shot at while scaling Pointe du Hoc and suddenly you understand how remarkable those men were.
-Forget superheroes – Rudders Rangers were the real deal.
-America’s finest men.
+Add the fact that the US Army Rangers were being shot at while scaling Pointe du Hoc, and suddenly, you understand how remarkable those men were.
+Forget superheroes – Rudders Rangers were the real deal—America’s finest men.
+We should honor them.

 Riley overlooking the cliffs of Pointe du Hoc.

 Today is Memorial Day.
-It is an important American holiday, and I want to make sure I honor the fallen properly.
+It is an important American holiday, and I want to honor the fallen.
 This holiday has become confusing for some Americans.
 Nowadays, many treat Memorial the same as Veteran’s Day.
 They are two distinct holidays with different purposes.
 Memorial Day is the day we honor those who paid the ultimate sacrifice by giving their lives for our great country.
-Veteran’s Day, on the other hand, is the day we honor those who have served in our military.
-Below is three ways I honor the fallen.
+On the other hand, Veteran’s Day is the day we honor those who have served in our military.
+Below are three ways I honor the fallen.

 1. Remember their heroic deeds

 All Americans should pause this weekend and think about those who died for our freedom.
-There are several ways to do this – read a book about military history, visit a military monument, or watch a military history movie.
-Over the years I have done all three of these activities many times.
+There are several ways to do this – read a book about military history, visit an army monument, or watch a military history movie.
+Over the years, I have completed all three of these activities many times.
 My favorite book about military history is Ghost Soldiers by Hampton Sides.
 The movie about this unbelievable US Army Ranger raid is also great.
-My favorite military monument is at the top of Pointe Du Hoc where the US Army Rangers scaled the cliffs on D-Day.
-My favorite military history movie is a tie between The Longest Day or A Bridge Too Far.
+My favorite military monument is at the top of Pointe Du Hoc, where the US Army Rangers scaled the cliffs on D-Day.
+My favorite military history movie is a tie between The Longest Day and A Bridge Too Far.
 Both are based on books written by Cornelius Ryan.

 This plaque is part of the Point du Hoc monument in Normandy France.

-This plaque is part of the Pointe du Hoc monument in Normandy France.
+This plaque is part of Normandy, France’s Pointe du Hoc monument.

 I like to visit the battlefields.
-The best way to get a sense of what our fallen experienced is to witness where they fought.
+The best way to understand what our fallen experienced is to witness where they fought.
 Walk the battlefield, learn their stories, and ponder what happened.
-We have visited a few of the most historic battlefields and cemeteries in the world.
+We have visited a few of the world’s most historic battlefields and cemeteries.
 We saw firsthand what our troops faced on D-Day, visited several museums, and paid our respects at the cemetery.
-I have been there before but it was still a moving experience.
+I have been there before, but it was still a moving experience.
 It is easy to forget the sacrifice that so many made that day.
-I am glad you were able to see this important piece of our history.
+I am glad you could see this vital piece of our history.

 Riley at Point du Hoc monument.
 Holy ground for Army Rangers.